wp-plugins/nelio-ab-testing/readme.txt

 [Nelio A/B Testing](http://nelioabtesting.com/?fp=wordpress.org) is the most
 powerful and versatile conversion optimization service for WordPress.
 It helps you define, manage, and keep track of **A/B-testing experiments**, combined with powerful and beautiful **Heatmaps**.
+Nelio's also compatible with **WooCommerce**.
+In particular, you can test alternative names, featured images, and descriptions for your products, and use your orders as conversion actions (so that you can make sure that a certain product has been purchased).

-Get everything you need from within your WordPress dashboard, where you'll benefit from a lovely, integrated, and familiar user experience.
+**Get everything you need from within your WordPress dashboard**, where you'll benefit from a lovely, integrated, and familiar user experience.

 > **The Most [Powerful A/B
 > Testing](http://nelioabtesting.com/why-use-nelio-ab-testing/?fp=wordpress.org)